MystenLabs/walrus-docs/docs/walrus-sites/linking.md

 stylesheets.
 For example to point to the blob ID (e.g., containing an image) `qwer5678…`, use the URL `https://blobid.walrus/qwer5678…`.

-With such a link, the Portal will extract the blob ID and redirect the request to the aggregator it is using to fetch blobs.
+With such a link, the portal will extract the blob ID and redirect the request to the aggregator it is using to fetch blobs.